This is a partial transcript from "The O'Reilly Factor," March 18, 2004 that has been edited for clarity.

 O'REILLY: OK.
 So once they get into your Web site, the Nevada State treasurer's Web site, then you will alert the person that they may have some money, but then they're going to have to come in and prove who they are before you give them the check and stuff, right?

 O'REILLY: OK.
 Now let's go back to you, Ms. Asnes.
-I worked in -- let's see.
-I worked in Pennsylvania, Texas, Colorado, Oregon, Massachusetts, Connecticut, New York, Florida, and I had to get out of town sometimes pretty fast.
+Let's see, I worked in Pennsylvania, Texas, Colorado, Oregon, Massachusetts, Connecticut, New York, Florida, and I had to get out of town sometimes pretty fast.
 So I may have some account money there, you know?

 O'REILLY: It's worth my while to go back and check out everywhere I have been, correct?